Code-Institute-Submissions/how-till-spake-norn-irish/README.md

 - Dunluce Castle Image from [Discover Northern Ireland](https://discovernorthernireland.com/things-to-do/dunluce-castle-medieval-irish-castle-on-the-antrim-coast-p675011)
 - Giants Causeway Image from [Visit Belfast](https://visitbelfast.com/partners/giants-causeway/#&gid=1&pid=6)
 - Mussenden Temple Image from [Discover Northern Ireland](https://discovernorthernireland.com/things-to-do/mussenden-temple-and-downhill-demesne-p675701)
-- Open Mouth Vector Icon from [Flat Icon](https://www.flaticon.com/authors/smashicons)
 - Peace Bridge Image from [Discover Northern Ireland](https://discovernorthernireland.com/things-to-do/peace-bridge-p701951)
 - Titanic Museum Belfast Image from [Visit Belfast](https://visitbelfast.com/partners/titanic-belfast/)

+The vector image used for the site logo and the favicon can be found below:

+- Open Mouth Vector Icon from [Flat Icon](https://www.flaticon.com/authors/smashicons)

 ### Acknowledgements

+- Thanks to my mentor Spencer Barriball for all his advice and feedback throughout this project - you've been awesome as always and your knowledge of Northern Irish slang is just as good as mine!

-- A huge thanks to Igor in Tutor Support for helping me spot an error in my code that wouldn't let me render the edit_word functionality.
-(It's always the silly things that catch me out!)
+- A huge thank you to Igor in Tutor Support for helping me spot an error in my code that wouldn't let me render the edit word functionality - It's always the silly things that catch me out!

-- Thanks to the Code Institute Slack community for being an incredible bunch of people!
-Especially Ed B who helped someone in a thread in #data-centric-dev that was having similar issues with a delete confirmation modal deleting the first word in the collection rather than the targeted word.
+- And thank you to the Code Institute Slack community for being an incredible bunch of people!
+Especially Ed B who helped someone in a thread in #data-centric-dev that was having similar issues with a delete confirmation modal deleting the first word in the collection rather than the targeted word - that was a huge help after what felt like hours of searching for a solution!

 [Contents](#contents)